 That’s all there is to it.

-You now know what Ratuten is, how it works and how to benefit from it.
+You now know what Rakuten is, how it works, and how to benefit from it.

-You even know how to squeeze a little extra savings out of the deal!
+You even know how to squeeze a little extra saving out of the deal!

 Let me reiterate one thing, however:

-Sticking to your budget it the most important thing.
+Making a budget and sticking to it is the most important thing.

 The concept of “spending to save” is bullshit and you always come out behind–you always end up with less money than you started.